chriskiehl/MyBlog/resources/public/about/about.md

 Want Gooey releases to be churned out faster?
 [Sponsor its development](https://www.patreon.com/chriskiehl)!

 Just wanna chat?
-Drop me a line at [ckiehl@gmail.com](mailto:ckiehl@gmail.com).
-If you're a recruiter, feel free to message me on [LinkedIn](https://www.linkedin.com/in/chris-kiehl-34426587/).
+Drop me a line: [me@chriskiehl.com](mailto:me@chriskiehl.com).
+I have a [LinkedIn](https://www.linkedin.com/in/chris-kiehl-34426587/), but I have no idea why and never use it.
 You can also follow me on [Github](https://github.com/chriskiehl), which is the extent of my Social Media.